These days, the Rubber Ducky Isopod is the darling of the bioactive terrarium world, and for good reason.

 As with all isopod species, decaying wood and leaf litter are their primary source of food, but you’ll still need to supplement their diet with a protein source and, ideally, some limestone (more on that last one later).

-👉 Shop organic oak leaf litter on our shop.
+👉 Shop our organic leaf litter.

 For protein, some people like to add dried fish, either whole (small ones like minnows) or in a flake form.
 It’s worth experimenting to see what they like.
 Just start small, as you don’t want your terrarium full of rotting food.